Choosing an AWS database service - Choosing an AWS database service

 Choosing a fully managed AWS database simplifies your work by removing undifferentiated database management tasks.
 This option allows your team to focus on delivering value by improving schema design, query construction, and query optimization.
 Your team can also develop applications that align with your business objectives.

-Database resiliency is key for any business.
+• Resiliency - Database resiliency is key for any business.
 To achieve resiliency, you have to pay attention to a number of key factors, including capabilities for backup and restore, replication, failover, and point-in-time recovery (PITR).

-If your workload requires extremely high read performance with a response time measured in microseconds (rather than single-digit milliseconds), you might want to consider using in-memory caching solutions such as Amazon ElastiCache alongside your database, or a database that supports in-memory data access such as MemoryDB.
+• Performance - Consider whether your database will need to support a high concurrency of transactions (10,000 or more), and whether it needs to be deployed in multiple geographic regions.
+If your workload requires extremely high read performance with a response time measured in microseconds (rather than single-digit milliseconds), you might want to consider using in- memory caching solutions such as Amazon ElastiCache alongside your database, or a fully durable, persistent in-memory database such as Amazon MemoryDB.

-Security is a shared responsibility between AWS and you.
+• Security - Security is a shared responsibility between AWS and you.
 The AWS shared responsibility model describes this as security of the cloud that AWS manages, and security in the cloud that the customer manages.
 Specific security considerations include data protection at all levels of your data, authentication, compliance, data security, storage of sensitive data, and support for auditing requirements.

 Choose